 PilotAWOS

-An app for Apple Watch with a single, simple function: to show the current weather conditions reported by a nearby Automated Weather Observation Station, typically sited at an airport.
+An app for Apple Watch and iPhone with a single, simple function: to show the current weather conditions reported by a nearby Automated Weather Observation Station, which are typically sited at an airport.

 This information is useful to light plane VFR pilots, who normally get it more slowly from a tape loop broadcast on the radio.